MO-Movia/eslint-config/README.md

 ## Installation & Setup

-Note for Angular projects. angular-eslint v18 is compatible with Angular v17 (required for using ESLint 9 on an Angular 17 project) as long as all angular-eslint packages are v18.

 1. Run `npm i -D @modusoperandi/eslint-config` to install the package as a dev dependency.
-   If using Angular, follow the Angular instructions to enable Linting with ESLint.
+   If using Angular, follow the [Angular ESLint instructions](https://github.com/angular-eslint/angular-eslint) to enable Linting with ESLint, and make sure `angular-eslint` is installed.
    1. Remove all eslint dependencies aside from eslint and angular-lint from your dev-dependencies.
-2. Copy the `.eslint.config.js` from this repo to the root of your project.
+2. Copy the `eslint.config.js` from this repo to the root of your project.
 3. Change `mo` to the prefix of your Angular app/lib, or set to null if this isn't an Angular project.
 4. Run `ng lint` (Angular) or `eslint` (Basic) in a script to ensure functionality.
 Add `--max-warnings=0` to make these rules strict, or `--quite` to ignore warnings.